jatinkatyal13/jatinkatyal.me/_posts/2025-02-28-cloud-at-home.markdown

 date:   2025-02-28 16:36:17 +0530
 categories: home-lab raspberry-pi
 author: "Jatin Katyal"
-categories: [Cloud, Kubernetes, RaspberryPi, Self-Hosting]
+categories: [Cloud, Kubernetes, RaspberryPi, self-hosting]
 ---

-## Introduction
 Cloud computing isn't just for massive data centers; you can bring the cloud home!
 In this post, I'll walk through setting up a small but powerful cloud environment using Raspberry Pi, K3s for Kubernetes, Longhorn for storage, and Cloudflare Tunnel for remote access.

 ## Requirements